Woman Allegedly Threatened 63-Year-Old Man

 Upon investigation, Francis believed Cris Glenn Brown to be the aggressor in an assault.
 The 19-year-old household member was allegedly choked to the point she could not breath.
 She also had multiple injuries on both arms, allegedly from being grabbed around the arms.

 Brown was taken into custody at 2:06 p.m.
 August 6 for assault of a family or household member that impeded breathing or circulation.
-An emergency protective order was put in place as well, according to arrest reports.
+An emergency protective order was put in place as well.

 He remained in Hopkins County jail Friday morning, Aug.
-7. Bond on the felony assault charge was set at $10,000, according to jail reports.
+7. Bond on the felony assault charge was set at $10,000.

 Spence Street Threat